Dzechy/Sora_Streamlit_Studio/README.md

 # Sora Streamlit Studio

-_An end-to-end Streamlit app for creating videos with OpenAI’s Sora API — featuring reference images, prompt enhancement, single/multiple/concurrent generation, remix sequences, a rate-limit aware batch queue, and budget guardrails with a live “remaining budget” meter.
+_An end-to-end Streamlit app for creating watermark-free videos with OpenAI’s Sora API — featuring reference images, prompt enhancement, single/multiple/concurrent generation, remix sequences, a rate-limit aware batch queue, and budget guardrails with a live “remaining budget” meter.
 It also includes download buttons for generated assets, optional FFmpeg stitching for multi-clip sequences, and one-click zip export of your session outputs._

 **Heads-up:** The app is designed to be future-compatible.
 It uses a duration slider (1–60s) and a “Strict supported durations” toggle.
 When strict mode is on, your choice snaps to currently supported values (e.g., 4/8/12) to avoid API errors.
 You can turn strict mode off to try new durations as they become available.